vhscom/after-dark/README.md

 #### Display Variants

-Customize the look-and-feel of your site with variants.
+Customize the look-and-feel of your site with display variants.
 After Dark provides three dark color palettes and two display modes.
 Toggle between them anytime directly from your site configuration.

-The default theme variant uses the `dark` color palette with the `hack` display mode.
+The default display variant uses the `dark` color palette with the `hack` display mode.
 To modify it add the following to your site configuration and choose one of the available options:

 ```toml
 [params.hackcss]